Dr. Mark is a veterinarian. He has been working with dogs for more than 40 years.

 This is the large dog breed least likely to drool and, since their faces are often clipped clean, they are also unlikely to make a mess drinking water.

 Some of their health problems can be pretty serious.
-Besides being prone to bloat and hip dysplasia, like a lot of large dogs, many develop a serious diseases of the adrenal glands (Addison´s disease).
+Besides being prone to bloat and hip dysplasia, like a lot of large dogs, many develop a serious disease of the adrenal glands (Addison's disease).
 They also may develop epilepsy, skin diseases, and kidney disease.

 Standard Poodles usually live about 12 years.
 If you are worried about excessive drooling because of allergies to dog saliva, this really is a great breed.
 Besides the clean face and lips that discourage drooling, Poodles are usually bathed and brushed often to keep the coat in shape.
 That will reduce the dried saliva and dander on the dog, making the Standard Poodle one of the best hypoallergenic dog breeds.